thizzbuzz/e2stem.curriculum/technologies/git.md

 #### Pushing an existing repository to a new repository

-First create a new remote repository on github.com.
+First create a new remote repository on github.com and clone an existing project

-Then clone an existing project, and in a terminal navigate to the root of the project (e.g. the **e2stem.full_site** folder), and run these commands:
+Then in a terminal navigate to the root of the project (e.g. the **e2stem.full_site** folder), and run these commands:

 `git remote remove origin`